 Step 2: Automate Your Schedule to Ensure Consistency

 Once you have a schedule, the best way to stick to it is through automation.
-Scheduling tools remove the burden of manual posting.
+Social media scheduling tools remove the burden of manual posting.

 Why Automation Works: